jschrier/blog/_posts/2023-05-20-Autodidact-guide-to-electronic-music.md

 - The [Digital Signal Processing Primer](https://amzn.to/4dIAbNF) has been languishing in my cart for a few years, as has [Hamming's Digital Filters](https://amzn.to/4gZ7ejx) book.

+- (21 Feb 2026) [Ken Wessen wrote an excellent online book](https://thewessens.net/synthbook/) that introduces subtractive synthesis using WebAudio + the [Teensy Audio library](https://www.pjrc.com/teensy/td_libs_Audio.html), which is a popular alternative for digital synth building.
+    - Pair it with the [gingoduino music theory library](https://github.com/sauloverissimo/gingoduino)

 # Ableton Live

 If you can't beat 'em, join 'em.
 [Notes]({{ site.baseurl }}{% post_url 2025-01-27-Intro-to-EDM-101 %}) There's nothing really text-based about this, but under the hood the projects are just XML files which you can parse if you like.